 Organisations he's involved with

-Masiyiwa is involved in one way or the other, with the following organisation He is currently involved in the following not-for-profit organisations:
+Masiyiwa is involved in one way or the other, with the following organization He is currently involved in the following not-for-profit organizations:

 - Rockefeller Foundation (New York Trustee)

 - Alliance for a Green Revolution in Africa (AGRA) (Board Member/Vice Chairman)

 - Carbon War Room (Founders Council)

 - United States Holocaust Memorial Museum (USA – Member of the Committee on Conscience)

 - Archbishop Desmond Tutu’s e-Health Ambassadors Programme

 - Hilton Humanitarian Prize ( USA- Member of the International Jury)